Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Introduction

 We will first give an overview of the bandit literature since our work addresses the setting of online decision making under bandit feedback.
 Next, because our work evolves around low-rank models and matrix-shaped data, we will introduce relevant literature to those topics as well.

-The bandit problem originates from the field of online experimentation.
-There are different objectives, including regret minimization and best-arm identification \citep{gabillon2012best,russo2016simple}.
-Our work focuses on the former objective, where algorithms such as Thompson Sampling \citep{thompson1933likelihood,agrawal2012analysis,gopalan2014thompson,russo2017tutorial} and Upper Confidence Bound \citep{lai1987adaptive,katehakis1995sequential,kaelbling1993learning,auer2002finite} are some canonical works for i.i.d. stochastic bandits.
-Like ours, these algorithms explore and exploit without contextual information.
-That is, they make no assumptions on dependence of the arm rewards.
+Our work focuses on the regret minimization objective for the non-contextual bandit problems, where algorithms such as Thompson Sampling \citep{thompson1933likelihood,agrawal2012analysis,gopalan2014thompson,russo2018tutorial} and Upper Confidence Bound \citep{lai1987adaptive,katehakis1995sequential,kaelbling1993learning,auer2002finite} are some canonical works.
+Like ours, these algorithms explore and exploit without contextual information, i.e., they make no assumptions on dependence of the arm rewards.
 There is also a large literature on bandit problems with contextual information, when the arm rewards are parametric function of the observed contexts.
-Linear bandit \citep{auer2002nonstochastic,dani2008stochastic,rusmevichientong2010linearly,li2010contextual,chu2011contextual,agrawal2014bandits, NIPS2011Abbasi} and its extension under generalized linear models (GLM) \citep{filippi2010parametric,li2017provably,kveton2020randomized} have been under the spotlight of many works.
+Linear bandit \citep{auer2002nonstochastic,dani2008stochastic,rusmevichientong2010linearly,li2010contextual,chu2011contextual,agrawal2014bandits, abbasi2011improved} and its extension under generalized linear models (GLM) \citep{filippi2010parametric,li2017provably,kveton2020randomized} have been under the spotlight of many works.
 As the name of linear bandit suggests, the arm rewards are linear functions of the observed contexts.
 We refer the readers to \cite{lattimore2020bandit} for more information on bandit algorithms.

+Classical theoretical analysis of the non-contextual bandits focuses on asymptotic behavior of the regret bound under a long enough experimentation horizon.
+That is, the number of arms is generally assumed to be much smaller than the horizon.
+Specifically, in the two-sided bandit scenario we are considering, we have $d_rd_c$ number of arms, which leads to $O(\sqrt{d_rd_cT})$ regret upper bound by standard non-contextual bandit analysis.